+- student employment

-- · one-on-one career coaching;
+- one-on-one career counseling;

+- internship and experiential learning assistance;

-- · career assessment tools;
+- career assessment tools;

-- résumé assistance:
+- résumé assistance;

-- interview tips and tools:

-- · an online job posting system, GCU Link;

-- the Career Services Blackboard Organization with useful job search resources; and

-- · a variety of career workshops, networking events, and opportunities to meet with employers.
+- interview tips and tools; - an online job posting system, GCU CareerLink; - job fairs; - the Career Services Blackboard Organization, with useful job search resources; and - a variety of career workshops, networking events, and opportunities to meet with employers.

-Students are encouraged to meet with a career coach to discuss their needs.
+Students are encouraged to meet with a career services representative to discuss their needs.